virtual-puppet-project/website/content/about.md

 Virtual Puppet Project, often shortened to vpuppr, aims to be an accessible, open-source tool for VTubers!

-Having issues with the program?
-Submit an issue [here](https://github.com/virtual-puppet-project/vpuppr/issues)!
+Found a problem with the program?
+Submit an [issue on GitHub](https://github.com/virtual-puppet-project/vpuppr/issues)!

 Feel free to join the [Discord](https://discord.gg/PeHR6Tjyvn) community to share your thoughts or help collaborate!